Locally Weighted Ensemble Clustering: Related Work

-These algorithms attempt to solve the ensemble clustering problem in various ways \cite{strehl02,cristofor02,fern04_bipartite,Fred05_EAC,topchy05,wang09_pr,iam_on11_linkbased,wang11_tsmcb,franek13_pr}.
-However, one common limitation to most of the existing methods is that they generally treat all clusters and all base clusterings in the ensemble equally and may suffer from low-quality clusters or low-quality base clusterings.
-To partially address this limitation, recently some weighted ensemble clustering approaches have been presented \cite{Li_WCC08,Yu14_pr,huang14_weac}.
-Li and Ding \cite{Li_WCC08} cast the ensemble clustering problem into a non-negative matrix factorization problem and proposed a weighted consensus clustering approach, where each base clustering is assigned a weight in order to improve the consensus result.
-Yu et al. \cite{Yu14_pr} exploited the feature selection techniques to weight and select the base clusterings.
-In fact, clustering selection \cite{Yu14_pr} can be viewed as a 0-1 weighting scheme, where 1 indicates selecting a clustering and 0 indicates removing a clustering.
-Huang et al. \cite{huang14_weac} proposed to evaluate and weight the base clusterings based on the normalized crowd agreement index (NCAI).
-Although these approaches \cite{Li_WCC08,Yu14_pr,huang14_weac} are able to estimate the reliability of base clusterings and weight them accordingly, yet they generally treat a base clustering as a whole and neglect the local diversity of clusters inside the same base clustering.
+Although the above-mentioned weighted ensemble clustering approaches \cite{huang14_weac,Li_WCC08,Yu14_pr} are able to estimate the reliability of base clusterings and weight them accordingly, yet they generally treat a base clustering as a whole and neglect the local diversity of clusters inside the same base clustering.
 To explore the reliability of clusters, Alizadeh et al. \cite{Alizadeh14} proposed to evaluate clusters in the ensemble by averaging normalized mutual information (NMI) \cite{strehl02} between clusterings, which results in a very expensive computational cost and is not feasible for large datasets.
 Zhong et al. \cite{Zhong15_pr} exploited the Euclidean distances between objects to estimate the cluster reliability, which needs access to the original data features and is only applicable to numerical data.
 However, in the more general formulation of ensemble clustering \cite{strehl02,cristofor02,fern04_bipartite,Fred05_EAC,topchy05,wang09_pr,iam_on11_linkbased,wang11_tsmcb,franek13_pr,huang15_ecfg}, the original data features are not available in the consensus process.
 Moreover, by measuring the within-cluster similarity based on Euclidean distances, the efficacy of the method in \cite{Zhong15_pr} heavily relies on some implicit assumptions about data distribution, which places an unstable factor in the consensus process.
 Different from \cite{Zhong15_pr}, in this paper, our ensemble clustering approach requires no access to the original data features.
 We propose to estimate the uncertainty of clusters by considering the cluster labels in the entire ensemble based on an entropic criterion, and then present an ensemble-driven cluster index (ECI) to evaluate cluster reliability without making any assumptions on the data distribution.
 Further, to obtain the consensus clustering results, two novel consensus functions are developed based on cluster uncertainty estimation and local weighting strategy.
 Extensive experiments on a variety of real-world datasets have shown that our approach exhibits significant advantages in clustering accuracy and efficiency over the state-of-the-art approaches.